dankilman/clue/docs/getting_started.rst

 repositories together.
 The first thing you need when managing multiple repositories is to know what is their status.
 This is where ``clue git status`` comes into play.

-It's output will look a bit like this:
+Its output will look a bit like this:

 .. code-block:: sh